deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "What's the box do?"
 Kevin asked.

-"Encryption, decryption, secure communications..."
-Darcy shrugged. “*Don't* plug it into any device other than that tablet.”
+"Encryption, decryption, secure communications…" Darcy shrugged. "*Don't* plug it into any device other than that tablet."

 "What'll it do, explode?"